Keeping your guests informed about your big day is an essential part of wedding planning.

 The website relies heavily upon the color red and blue to represent the bride and groom.
 These colors work as accent colors and are the most impressive in the love story timeline section of the website – it’s simply stunning.

-Overall, this one of the greatest wedding website examples, as it shows how simple, yet creative, you can get with your own site.
+Overall, this is one of the greatest wedding website examples, as it shows how simple, yet creative, you can get with your own site.

 Jenny and Grayden have put together one of the greatest wedding websites, hands down.